Is Combing Your Hair Too Much a Bad Thing?

 Alternatives to Over-Combing

-- Finger Detangling: Especially useful for curly or coily hair to reduce friction.
+- Finger detangling is a technique that is particularly appropriate for curly or coily hair to lessen friction.

-- Leave-In Products: Apply leave-in conditioner or detangling spray to reduce knots and protect strands.
+- Leave-In Products: You should apply the leave-in conditioner or detangling spray so as to reduce the knots and strand protection.

 The Science of Hair Damage